chroma-core/chroma/rust/s3heap-service/README.md

 # s3heap-service

-The s3heap-service integrates with the task manager to trigger tasks at no-faster than a particular cadence, with reasonable guarantees that writing data will cause a task to run.
+The s3heap-service integrates with the task manager to trigger tasks at no faster than a particular cadence, with reasonable guarantees that writing data will cause a task to run.

 This document refines the design of the heap-tender and heap service until it can be implemented